 Next, create savings accounts for your short to mid-term goals.
 This is basically the money you need to have access to in less than 5 years, like buying a house, taking a trip, or buying a car.
 Building these saving goals into your monthly budget will help ensure you are allocating funds toward them each paycheck.
 Over time, you’ll be surprised at the progress you make.

 Still not convinced about saving money in a 401(k)?
 I understand.
 Below, I address a concern I received from a reader.
 Hopefully, my response will help you make an informed decision about investing.

-A few months ago, I posted a picture on Instagram of an old 401(k) statement.
+A while back, I posted a picture on Instagram of an old 401(k) statement.
 I started this 401(k) account with a zero balance.
 Over a 4-year timeframe, I saved $81,490 which included my 401(k) match.
 Shortly after I shared that post, someone left this particular comment:

 Drawbacks of a 401(k)

-I’ll be honest and say that yes, I agree with a portion of their comments in regards to the following points.
+I’ll be honest and say that yes, I agree with a portion of their comments in regard to the following points.
 And I’ll add a couple more cons to the list: